Malonyl-CoA/alx-system_engineering-devops/0x00-shell_basics/README.md

 #This file contain discription for different shell script and how they have been put to use in this project.

 	1. 0-current_working_directory : this script once executed it will print an absolute path of the working directory.

 	2. 1-listit : this script once executed it will dispaly the content list of the current directory.

+	3. 2-bring_me_home :this script will change the working directory to home directory once executed.

+	4. 3-listfiles : this script will display the list of files in the working directory in long-format.